 The G-clef shows what the notes are called in the treble staff and are usually played by the right hand on the piano and keyboard.
 Other instruments may use other clefs.
 Notice how the lower part curls around the G line, the second line from the bottom.

-Treble clef, also called G clef.
+Treble clef also called G clef.
 A whole note on G also shown.

-Next symbol is called bass clef or F-clef and is used when we read notes played by the left hand on the piano.
+The next symbol is called bass clef or F-clef and is used when we read notes played by the left hand on the piano.
 Notice how the two points are above and below the F line.

 Bass clef, also called F-clef.
 A whole note on F also shown.

-At all staffs there will be a symbol called a clef.
+At staffs, there will be a symbol called a clef.
 Piano music is written with G-clef or treble clef for the right hand, and bass clef or F-clef is used for the lower sounds, usually played with the left hand.
 When the two clefs assembled by a brace, they are called a grand staff.

 The notes on top of the 5 lines: Every Good Boy Deserves Football